KimberlyCaristi

 The door was all the way to the right.
 I took a deep breath as I put the key into the lock.
 I turned the key, pushed open the door, and I instantly felt the hot, stale air escape, as it hit me in the face.
 First, I saw what looked like an indoor-outdoor carpet.
 It reminded me of the cheap AstroTurf.
 Why would anyone put that in an apartment?
 It felt crunchy under my feet.
 My heart sank even more as I stepped into a small room that was the kitchen, dining, and living room.
 It was the size of my bedroom in Indiana, maybe a little longer, but not wider.
 I knew it would be small, but the carpet and the dull, stained, peeled paint didn’t help the look.
 I opened the window to get fresh air into the place.
 Susan stepped gingerly around the carpet as if she were stepping in something sticky.
 Her face said it all.
 The apartment was gross.

 “Is this what your place looked like?”
-As I looked around.
+As I looked around in disbelief.

 Her eyes looked so sad as she replied with a flat, “No.”